Introduction do Data Logging Devices

 Number of Inputs

 Data Loggers are available in both single and multi-channel designs.
-Some data loggers such as
+A 32 channels data logger

 Real Time Operation